-Prophets and Apostles for generations took many teenage wives.
-Brigham Young accumulated over 50 wives, while declaring “The only men who become Gods, even sons of Gods, are those who enter into polygamy.
+Prophets and Apostles for generations took many polygamous wives.
+Brigham Young accumulated over fifty wives, while declaring “The only men who become Gods, even sons of Gods, are those who enter into polygamy.
 Others attain unto a glory and may even be permitted to come into the presence of the Father and the Son; but they cannot reign as kings in glory, because they had blessings offered unto them, and they refused to accept them.”
-(Journal of Discourses, vol 11, p.
-269)

-Lorenzo Snow took a total of 9 wives, 5 of whom were teenagers ranging in age from 15 to 18.
-He fathered 42 children, his final wife was 17 when he was 57.
+Lorenzo Snow took a total of nine wives, five of whom were teenagers ranging in age from fifteen to eighteen.
+He fathered forty-two children.
+His final wife was seventeen when he was fifty-seven.

 THE POLYGAMY MANIFESTOS

 Polygamy had been hard-won through western migration of the long-suffering pioneers and was not to be given up easily.
-So in 1885, as Federal pressure against polygamy increased, the church purchased 100,000 acres of land in Mexico in 1885, encouraging Saints to travel there from Utah and Arizona.
-The Mexican Revolution of 1910 prompted most to return to the U.S. but some returned to continue the practice when tensions died down.
+So in 1885, as Federal pressure against polygamy increased, the church purchased 100,000 acres of land in Mexico, encouraging Saints to relocate from Utah and Arizona.
+While the Mexican Revolution of 1910 prompted most to return to the U.S., some returned to continue the practice when tensions died down.

-In 1887, Congress passed the Edmunds-Tucker Act to punish the Church itself, not just individual members.
-The Act dissolved the Corporation of The Church and directed that all Church property valued in excess of $50,000 be forfeited to the U.S. Government.
+Next, in 1887, Congress passed the Edmunds-Tucker Act to punish the Church itself, not just individual members.
+The Act dissolved the Corporation of The Church and directed that all Church property valued in excess of $50,000 be forfeited to the U.S. government.
+The pressure was increasing.

-On Oct 6, 1890, the first polygamy manifesto was accepted at LDS General Conference.
-Despite the manifesto, formally sanctioned polygamy secretly continued within the Church, with 250 additional plural marriages being consummated, primarily among elite leadership circles.
+On Oct 6, 1890, the first polygamy manifesto by President Wilford Woodruff was accepted at LDS General Conference.
+Despite the manifesto, formally sanctioned polygamy secretly continued within the Church, with 250 additional plural marriages being approved and sealed in temples, primarily among elite leadership circles.
 The church began exporting whole families to Canada and Mexico to continue “the practice” unfettered by U.S. Federal law.
 The manifesto came as a desire to achieve Utah statehood and the hopes of regaining confiscated assets, including the temples.
 However, church leaders and members viewed Woodruff’s manifesto as relating specifically to practices within the United States, which is why many faithfully awaited the day when the practice of polygamy would return.

-Had the US government did not made it impossible for polygamy to continue, the sacred practice would have continued uninterrupted to this day.
+Had the U.S. government not intervened, the practice would have undoubtedly continued uninterrupted to this day in the mainstream church.
 Women would be sharing their husband in marriages not based on love, but on contingent exaltation.
-Teenage daughters would continue to be pursued by the most pious leaders as they accumulated eternal property.
+Women would continue to be seen as rewards by the most pious leaders as they accumulated eternal property.
 This is evidenced by the practices found within Mormon fundamentalist sects that continue today.

 - LDS Essay: Manifesto and End of Plural Marriage